dinukaj91/rocket-chat-aws-ecs/README.md

 ### Step 2: Create the ECS Cluster and other required components used by ECS

-Secondly you need to bring up the ecs cluster and the rest of the components needed to run an application.
+Next you need to bring up the ecs cluster and the rest of the components needed to run an application.
 This can be done by running the terraform init/apply commands in the ecs-cluster/production folder.
 This command brings up an ecs cluster which uses an auto scaling group and an intenet facing load balancer to run/access its tasks and services.
-It also creates a service discovery namespace used to connect to the mongodb database and an EFS storage service used by the mongodb task to store its database files.
+It also creates a service discovery namespace used to connect to the MongoDB database and an EFS storage service used by the MongoDB task to store its database files.

-### Step 3: Create the Mongodb Task and the Service Discovery service
+### Step 3: Create the MongoDB Task and the Service Discovery service

-Third you can bring up the mongodb task by running the terraform init/apply commands in the mongodb/production folder.
+Third you can bring up the MongoDB task by running the terraform init/apply commands in the MongoDB/production folder.
-This pulls a mongodb image from docker hub and starts a mongodb service/task in the ecs cluster created in the second step.
+This pulls a MongoDB image from docker hub and starts a MongoDB service/task in the ecs cluster created in the second step.
-This task uses efs as a file storage option to store the db files to prevent data loss if the mongodb task fails and restarts.
+This task uses efs as a file storage option to store the db files to prevent data loss if the MongoDB task fails and restarts.
 It creates security groups to ensure connectivity from the rocket chat application.
-It also creates a service discover service which is a dns record which can be used by the rocket chat application to connec to this mongodb task.
+It also creates a service discover service which is a dns record which can be used by the rocket chat application to connec to this MongoDB task.
 Wait a few minutes for the db to come up and move to the final step.

 ### Step 4: Rocket Chat and Application Loadbalancer Listener